 8. Annual Checkups Are Free

 Ending our list of Medicare facts on a positive note, we’re glad to tell you that Medicare does allow users to get an annual preventive checkup for free.
 These checkups help screen you for serious illnesses, dietary issues, and anything else you may want to discuss with your physician.
+With many illnesses and health conditions, the sooner you catch them, the sooner you can treat them.
+Therefore, taking advantage of this service could be vital for the good of your health.

 Armed with the information you receive during your checkup, you should be able to move through the year confidently and in good health.
+If your appointment uncovers a potential problem or condition, you can quickly move on to treatment plans and solutions as you have insurance in place.
+Without this free appointment, it could have gone unnoticed for a long period of time.

 We Hope Our Medicare Facts Brought You Clarity